 If you're in the market for a new Android tablet, Windows tablet or iPad, you've come to the right place.
-Our round-up of the best tablets has been carefully created to ensure you won't be disappointed.
+Each entry in our best tablets round-up has been carefully chosen to ensure you won't be disappointed.

 What size tablet should I buy?

 First and foremost, consider size and price.
 The general rule is the bigger the tablet, the higher the fee.
 Tablets mainly come in three screen sizes – 7-inch, 8-inch and 10-inch – though smaller and larger tablets do exist.

 7-inch tablets are usually cheap, light and perfect for reading while you’re on the way to or from work.
 However, they’re not terrific for watching videos.
 10-inch tablets are good for productivity and watching videos on, but they’re a lot heavier and more expensive.
 8-inchers strike a decent balance between the two and are increasingly the most popular tablet size.